WatForm/dashplus-alloy-testing/README.md

 # TL;DR

-`./setup.sh` (will download all model sets and do other set up)
+`./setup.sh` (download all model sets and do other set up)
 `cd testing-scripts`
-`python3 test_aa_dp_parse_resolve.py` (will test if dashplus parsing and resolving passes on models in two smaller model-sets that pass parse/resolve of AA6.2)
+`python3 test_aa_dp_parse_resolve.py` (test if dashplus parsing and resolving passes on models in two smaller model-sets that pass parse/resolve of AA6.2)

 # Requirements